MarkIsTheBest/Nikki-25/README.md

       value to the nearest whole number.
     * Parameters declared as float, java.lang.Float, double, java.lang.Double will accept any block that returns a number.
-* Adds telemetry API method for setting display format
+* Adds Debug.INSTANCE API method for setting display format
     * Classic
     * Monospace
     * HTML (certain tags only)